13 min. 2012 Documentary by Dan Habib.

 Caring for Kevin, WBUR

-Here are two reports from the Channel 5 series done on Down Syndrome in 2012.
-In the first report Dr Brian Skotko discusses the “Earlier, Easier Down Syndrome Test” and reviews the accuracy, availability and ethical issues in this new blood testing available for diagnosing Down syndrome in first weeks of a pregnancy.
-7min:
+Here are two reports from the Boston Channel 5 series done on Down Syndrome in 2012.
+In the first report Dr Brian Skotko discusses the “Earlier, Easier Down Syndrome Test” and reviews the accuracy, availability and ethical issues in this new blood testing available for diagnosing Down Syndrome in first weeks of a pregnancy:

-In the second report Channel 5 interviews Melanie McLaughlin who recounts her experience when learning about a prenatal diagnosis of Down Syndrome.
-Dr Skotko talks about supports post birth, including medical interventions.
-5.26 min:
+In a second report in its series Channel 5 interviews Melanie McLaughlin who recounts her experience when learning about a prenatal diagnosis of Down Syndrome.
+Dr Skotko talks about supports post birth, including medical interventions: